 There are a number of additional tests to evaluate solder paste quality.

 - IPC J-STD-005 prescribes general requirements for the testing of solder pastes used to make high quality electronic interconnections.
 The standard defines the characteristics of solder paste, formed from solder powder and solder paste flux.
-Solder powders are classified according to the shape of the particles and the size distribution.
+Solder powders are categorized according to the shape of the particles and the size distribution.

 - IPC-TM-650, Method 2.4.35, determines vertical and horizontal slump for solder pastes.